How to Write

 MLA Article Review

-The second common style is MLA.
+The second common style for article review writing is MLA.
 Here is how to format your citations if you are assigned to write an article review in MLA:

 • Web: Author’s last name, first name middle name initial.
 “Publication Title.”
 Website Title.
 Website Publisher, Date Month Year Published.
 Web.
 Date Month Year Accessed.